SAP-samples/teched2025-DA261/exercises/ex2/README.md

 ## Exercise 2.3 Search in consumer complaints narratives using similarity search (optional)
 This exercise is meant to be an OPTIONAL add-on exercise, to only pursue based on interest and focus.
 If you continue with exercise 2.3, you likely not be able to complete other exercises in time of the session.
 ### Step 4: Explore consumer complaints narratives using Text Embeddings and similarity search (optional)
-In __step 4__ you will explore how to generated text embeddings within SAP HANA Cloud and apply similarity searches
+In __step 4__ you will explore how to generate text embeddings within SAP HANA Cloud and apply similarity searches, and
 - __create text embeddings__ from complaints text examples using the __vector_embedding SQL function__
   ![](/exercises/ex2/images/ex2.3_S4_hdf_embeddings.png)
-- apply __similarity search__ against vector columns with text embeddings and how to embed different language query sentences
+- apply HANA dataframe __similarity search-methods__ against vector columns with text embeddings and how to embed different language query sentences
 <br>![](/exercises/ex2/images/ex2.3_S4_simsearch.png)

 <br><br>